milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Bath time.md

 Emi: "(I think Ingram said there was a hot spring here for bathing.
 This is the perfect opportunity to check it out!)"

-Emi: "(Whoa, Ingram wasn't kidding when he said hot spring!
+Emi: "(Whoa, Ingram wasn't kidding!
 This place looks like it belongs in a full blown bathhouse!)"

-*A generous amount of steam lingers above the surface of the water, only slivers of the bath visible from where I stand.
-From what I could make out, small rocks border the edges of the bath.
+*A generous amount of steam lingers above the surface of the water, only slivers of the bath visible from where I stand.*

+*From what I could make out, there are small rocks bordering the edges of the bath.
 I blindly follow the warm glow of the lanterns scattered around the floor, feeling around for the bath entrance.*

 *After a bit of careful treading, I come across a slight ramp descending into the water.
 With nothing but a towel in hand, I slowly slip in, immersing myself up to my shoulders.*